cloudhotspot/salt-starter/README.md

 ## Instructions

+### Start the environment

-Start the environment in the background:
+This starts the environment with all services running in the background:

 	$ docker-compose up -d
 	Creating saltstarter_master_1...